Clinical trials in TB

 Optimization of the RTT method for the differentiation of patients/subjects with active or latent tuberculosis infection and non-infected patients/subjects

 "A multi-marker solution running on widely available platforms"

-This on-going multicenter non-interventional study aims to improve our proprietary blood-based multi-marker solution, which can be run on widely available platforms, to deliver a significant improvement on TB infection detection over existing approaches.
-The studies goal is to advance biomarker combinations which are able to differentiate between active TB disease and latent TB infection.
+This ongoing multicenter non-interventional study aims to improve our proprietary blood-based multi-marker solution, which can be run on widely available platforms, to deliver a significant improvement on TB infection detection over existing approaches.
+The study goal is to advance biomarker combinations which are able to differentiate between active TB disease and latent TB infection.

 Development of improved diagnostics to distinguish between active tuberculosis and latent Mtb infection

 "A feasibility study to target the goal of improved TB diagnostics"

 This national multicenter non-interventional feasibility study including 240 blood samples has been carried out to improve the RT-qPCR-based diagnostics to distinguish between active and latent tuberculosis disease.

 Investigation on the correlation of the degree of differentiation of M. tuberculosis-specific T lymphocytes with the status of a tuberculosis disease